Building blocks for better, more culturally competent legal practice

 Monday, March 4 and Tuesday, March 5, 2019 or

 Wednesday, March 6 and Thursday, March 7, 2019

 9:00 am – 4:00 pm via webinar

 Who should attend: Lawyers who work with Indigenous clients

 Your fundamental guide to Gladue rights, principles, factors, reports, and submissions

-In its 1999 decision Gladue, the Supreme Court of Canada held that judges must consider history, systemic factors, and cultural issues when determining sentencing and bail for Indigenous offenders, in order to address the serious over-representation of Indigenous peoples in the criminal justice system.
+2019 marks the 20th anniversary of the Supreme Court of Canada’s Gladue decision, interpreting the application of s.718.2(e) of the Canadian Criminal Code which requires judges to consider the particular circumstances of Indigenous people before the courts.
+The SCC held that judges must consider unique history, systemic factors, and cultural issues when determining sentencing and bail for Indigenous offenders, in order to address the overrepresentation of Indigenous peoples in the criminal justice system.

 Join us and improve your Gladue knowledge and competency today!

 Law Society of BC CPD Hours: 12.5 hours (a minimum of 2 hours will involve professional responsibility and ethics, client care and relations, and/or practice management)

 Rhaea Bailey — Legal Services Society of BC, Vancouver